Skip to main content

 After saving the config file:

-- Look for a hammer icon in the chat input area
+Look for a hammer icon in the chat input area.
+Hover over it to see moltflow in the connected servers list.

 If you don't see the hammer icon, check the Claude Desktop logs for errors.
-Common issues: invalid JSON syntax, wrong file path, or Node.js not installed.
+Common issues: invalid JSON syntax or wrong config file path.

-Claude.ai web users can connect to MoltFlow without any local installation using the remote MCP gateway.
+Claude.ai web users can connect to MoltFlow directly — no installation needed.

 Configure MCP in Claude.ai: